 - And append the final output to the web page.

 - We omit error handling here for brevity.

 We don’t need to reload or restart the OpenResty server since it is just a static HTML page.

 Time to point chrome to this HTML page.

 It works!
 This is all I want to cover today.

 If you like this tutorial, please subscribe to this blog site and our YouTube channel.
 Thank you!

 This article and its associated video are both generated automatically from a simple screenplay file.

 Yichun Zhang is the creator of the OpenResty® open source project.
 He is also the founder and CEO of the OpenResty Inc. company.
 He contributed a dozen open source Nginx 3rd-party modules, quite some Nginx and LuaJIT core patches, and designed the OpenResty XRay platform.

-We welcome interested readers to contribute translations in other natural languages as long as the full article is translated without any omissions.
+We provide the Chinese translation for this article on blog.openresty.com.cn.
+We also welcome interested readers to contribute translations in other natural languages as long as the full article is translated without any omissions.
 We thank them in advance.